hpi-schul-cloud/edtrio/.github/PULL_REQUEST_TEMPLATE.md

 <!--
   This is a template to add as many information as possible to the pull request, to help reviewer and as a checklist for you.
 Points to remember are set in the comments, please read and keep them in mind:

-    - Code should be selfexplain and share your knowlege with others
+    - Code should be self-explanatory and share your knowledge with others
-    - Document code that is not selfexplain
+    - Document code that is not self-explanatory
-    - Think about Bugs and keep security in mind
+    - Think about bugs and keep security in mind
     - Write tests (Unit and Integration), also for error cases
-    - Main logic should hided behind the api, never trust the client
+    - Main logic should hidden behind the api, never trust the client
-    - Visibile changes should be discussed with the UX-Team from the begining of Programming, they also have to accept them at the end
+    - Visible changes should be discussed with the UX-Team from the begining of development; they also have to accept them at the end
-    - Keep changes also in changelog
+    - Keep the changelog up-to-date
-    - Remove not needed lines or set them as comment -->
+    - Leave the code cleaner than you found it.
+Remove unnecessary lines.
+Listen to the linter.
+-->

 ## Links to Tickets or other pull requests
 <!--
-Base Links to copie from
+Base links to copy
 - https://github.com/schul-cloud/schulcloud-server/pull/????
 - https://ticketsystem.schul-cloud.org/browse/SC-????
 -->